 - Enabled Whether hardware virtualization (VT-x/AMD-V) is enabled at all.
 If such extensions are not available, they will not be used. - VPID Whether VT-x VPID is enabled.
 If this extension is not available, it will not be used. - NestedPaging Whether Nested Paging is enabled.
 If this extension is not available, it will not be used. - UnrestrictedExecution Whether VT-x unrestricted execution is enabled.
 If this feature is not available, it will not be used. - LargePages Whether large page allocation is enabled; requires nested paging and a 64-bit host. - Force Whether the VM should fail to start if hardware virtualization (VT-x/AMD-V) cannot be used.
-If not set, there will be an automatic fallback to software virtualization.
+If not set, there will be an automatic fallback to software virtualization. - UseNativeApi Use the native hypervisor API instead of the VirtualBox one (HM) for VT-X/AMD-V. This is ignored if Enabled isn't set.

-6.56 HostNetworkInterfaceMediumType
+6.58 HostNetworkInterfaceMediumType